Re: pupil premium and free school meals

 - Enrichment/Building Cultural Capital – Many PP students are unable to participate in extra-curricular activities to enhance confidence and cultural capital.

-With these barriers in mind, the spending plans and actions plan activities have been formed as seen in the overview in the attached Crown Hills Community College Pupil Premium Strategy 2018-19, below.
+With these barriers in mind, the spending and actions have been formed as can be seen in the attached Crown Hills Community College Pupil Premium Strategy 2019-20.

-Our 2018 GCSE results showed that the attainment gap between the percentage of disadvantaged students that achieved a grade 5 or above in both English and Maths (known as the ‘Basics’ measure) and other students was 2.5%.
-This is a closing gap relative to 2017, where the within school gap was 18%.
+Our 2019 GCSE results show that the attainment gap between the percentage of disadvantaged students that achieved a grade 5 or above in both English and Maths (known as the ‘Basics’ measure) and other students at CHCC was 0.8%, closing the gap compared to 2018, where the ‘within school gap’ was 1.7%.
+The percentage of disadvantaged students achieving the Ebacc with grades 5 and above also improved to a figure of 10.7%, up from 9% in 2018, with ‘non-disadvantaged’ seeing results of 7.8%.

 Outcomes of disadvantaged students on new performance measures